Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 • The Balance Sheet shows what the business owns and owes.

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions (FAQs)

-2. Why is a balance sheet important?
+2. Why is a Balance Sheet important?

-3. Can a small business prepare these accounts?
+3. Can small businesses prepare financial statements?

 4. How often should financial statements be prepared?

-5. Does profit always mean cash availability?
+5. Does profit always mean cash is available?

 6. Who uses financial statements?